19.4. Managing Kernel Resources #

 19.4.5.
 Linux Huge Pages #

 Using huge pages reduces overhead when using large contiguous chunks of memory, as PostgreSQL does, particularly when using large values of shared_buffers.
 To use this feature in PostgreSQL you need a kernel with CONFIG_HUGETLBFS=y and CONFIG_HUGETLB_PAGE=y.
 You will also have to configure the operating system to provide enough huge pages of the desired size.
-To determine the number of huge pages needed, use the postgres command to see the value of shared_memory_size_in_huge_pages.
-Note that the server must be shut down to view this runtime-computed parameter.
-This might look like:
+The runtime-computed parameter shared_memory_size_in_huge_pages reports the number of huge pages required.
+This parameter can be viewed before starting the server with a postgres command like:

 $ postgres -D $PGDATA -C shared_memory_size_in_huge_pages